Outer Banks Parks, Paths, & Ramps

 Parking, a wooden walkway and gazebo are at this site.

-For a complete list of kayak launches and sound accesses on the Outer Banks, visit obxbeachaccess.com/outer-banks-sound-access
+For a complete list of kayak launches, kiteboard launches, and various sound accesses on the Outer Banks, visit obxbeachaccess.com/outer-banks-sound-access